sixeyed/docker-kube-workshop/part-2.md

 Docker Enterprise Edition (EE) is a container platform which provides:

-* production support across multiple operating systems (Windows and Linux)
+* production support for containers across multiple operating systems (Windows and the top Linux distros)
-* a secure image registry with image scanning and signing
+* a secure image registry with image scanning, signing and promotion policies
-* a multi-orchectrator management layer (with Kubernetes and Docker swarm)
+* a multi-orchectrator management plane, supporting Kubernetes and Docker swarm

 In this part of the workshop you'll start using Docker Trusted Registry (DTR) and Universal Control Plane (UCP) to build and deploy a distributed application on Kubernetes.
 You'll use a hosted lab environment called [Play with Docker (PWD)](https://labs.play-with-docker.com/).

+> The hosted Docker EE environment is available if you're at a Docker-sponsored workshop, where you'll be given the URL for the labs.
+If you're not at a workshop you can sign up for a [Docker EE trial](https://trial.docker.com).

 ## Goals

-* Run Kubernetes on Docker EE with Universal Control Plane (UCP)
+* Understand how Kubernetes works on Docker EE with Universal Control Plane (UCP)
 * Configure repositories and store images in Docker Trusted Registry (DTR)
 * Deploy Docker stacks to Kubernetes using UCP with images in DTR
 * Manage remote Kubernetes deployments on Docker EE from your laptop